awsdocs/aws-greengrass-developer-guide/doc_source/set-config.md

-# Setting Configuration to Run the AWS IoT Greengrass Qualification Suite<a name="set-config"></a>
+# Setting configuration to run the AWS IoT Greengrass qualification suite<a name="set-config"></a>

 Before you run tests, you must configure settings for AWS credentials and devices on your host computer\.

-## Configure Your AWS Credentials<a name="cfg-aws-gg"></a>
+## Configure your AWS credentials<a name="cfg-aws-gg"></a>

 You must configure your IAM user credentials in the `<device_tester_extract_location> /configs/config.json` file\.
-Use the credentials for the IDT for AWS IoT Greengrass user created in [Create and Configure an AWS Account](dev-tst-prereqs.md#config-aws-account-for-idt)\.
+Use the credentials for the IDT for AWS IoT Greengrass user created in [Create and configure an AWS account](dev-tst-prereqs.md#config-aws-account-for-idt)\.
 You can specify your credentials in one of two ways:
 + Credentials file
 + Environment variables

-### Configure AWS Credentials with a Credentials File<a name="config-cred-file"></a>
+### Configure AWS credentials with a credentials file<a name="config-cred-file"></a>

 IDT uses the same credentials file as the AWS CLI\.
-For more information, see [Configuration and Credential Files](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html)\.
+For more information, see [Configuration and credential files](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html)\.

 The location of the credentials file varies, depending on the operating system you are using:
 + macOS, Linux: `~/.aws/credentials`